Javan rusa: Distribution and habitat

 The Javan rusa natively occurs on the islands of Java, Bali and Timor in Indonesia.
-It has been introduced to Irian Jaya, Borneo, the Lesser Sunda Islands, Maluku, Sulawesi, Pohnpei, Mauritius, Réunion, Fiji, Tonga, Samoa, Vanuatu, the Solomon Islands, the Christmas Island, the Cocos Islands, Nauru, Mainland Australia, New Caledonia, New Zealand, Papua New Guinea, New Britain, and New Ireland.
+It has been introduced to Irian Jaya, Borneo, the Lesser Sunda Islands, Maluku, Sulawesi, Pohnpei, Mauritius, Réunion, Fiji, Tonga, Samoa, Vanuatu, the Solomon Islands, the Christmas Island, the Cocos Islands, Nauru, Groote Eylandt, Mainland Australia, New Caledonia, New Zealand, Papua New Guinea, New Britain, and New Ireland.
 The Javan rusa was introduced by the Dutch to New Guinea in the early 1900s.

 Since its introduction to the West Papuan lowlands, the species has become widely dispersed and is common in much of its new range.
 However its population in its native range has declined markedly by approximately 10,000 individuals in the past two decades and likely faces further decline.
 As a result it has been listed as vulnerable in its native range and was declared as a protected species under Indonesian law in 2018.

 During the 1980s and 1990s, protected areas such as national parks were used to control poaching and the effects of land conversion that destroyed grazing areas.
 However large numbers of Javan rusa died in Baluran National Park in Indonesia due to the loss of grazing area as a result of the invasive thorny acacia.